The National Gallery

 In 1824 the British government purchased a collection of 38 paintings from the estate of a wealthy insurance broker named John Julius Angerstein, paying £57,000 for the collection.
 From this small start, one of the world's great collections of fine art was born.

-Just 2 years later the painter Sir George Beaumont offered his collection of art to the nation on the condition that a suitable venue be found for their display.
+Just two years later the painter Sir George Beaumont offered his collection of art to the nation on the condition that a suitable venue could be found for their display.
 The Beaumont and Angerstein collections were put on display together in Angerstein's former townhouse at 100 Pall Mall.

 The location in Trafalgar Square was an interesting choice; it was considered easy to access on foot by lower classes from London's East End, and by the wealthier classes arriving by carriage from the west.
 The Gallery's mission was to make art free and accessible to all, and not become a venue purely for the privileged classes.

 Yet for all those noble motives, the Gallery had no official acquisition policy; works of art were purchased solely on the personal interests of the Trustees.
 This practice changed from 1855, and the Gallery started an ambitious campaign to collect early Italian art.
 Then in 1871 they bought 77 works, mainly Dutch and Flemish, from the estate of Sir Robert Peel, the late Prime Minister.

 The real windfall came when JMW Turner left over 1000 of his watercolours, sketches, and paintings to the Gallery.
 The collection was so large that at first it had to be put on display elsewhere until space could be created at the Gallery!